johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

-Qpolicy methods have the problem of non stationarity but we use communication come deterrente a questa situazione (1) leads to learned policies that only use local information (i.e. their own observations) at execution time, (2) does not assume a differentiable model of the environment dynamics or any particular structure on the communication method between agents, and
+Q-policy methods have the problem of non stationarity but we use communication come deterrente a questa situazione (1) leads to learned policies that only use local information (i.e. their own observations) at execution time, (2) does not assume a differentiable model of the environment dynamics or any particular structure on the communication method between agents, and
 (3) is applicable not only to cooperative interaction but to competitive or mixed interaction involving both physical and communicative behavior